Romanitho/Winget-AutoUpdate/README.md

 If `-ListPath` is set to **GPO** the Black/White List can be managed from within the GPO itself under **Application GPO Blacklist**/**Application GPO Whitelist**.
 Thanks to [Weatherlights](https://github.com/Weatherlights) in [#256 (reply in thread)](https://github.com/Romanitho/Winget-AutoUpdate/discussions/256#discussioncomment-4710599)!

+### EXCLUDEPINNEDAPPS
+Default value 0.
+Set `EXCLUDEPINNEDAPPS=1` to enable including pinned winget apps to Blacklist.
+If you are using a whitelist, this option will be ignored.
+[More details.](https://learn.microsoft.com/en-us/windows/package-manager/winget/pinning)

+If you are using a wildcard in the blacklist (f.e.
+Microsoft.Edge*), the app will always be skipped, even if the pinned version is less than the latest available version.

 ### MODSPATH
 Get Mods from external Path (**URL/UNC/Local/AzureBlob**) - download/copy to `mods` in Winget-AutoUpdate installation location if external mods are newer.<br>